 Prevention of Medical Errors for Florida Healthcare Professionals

-- Identify populations of special vulnerability to medical errors.
+- Identify populations with special vulnerability to medical errors.

 TABLE OF CONTENTS

-Acknowledging that errors happen, learning from them, and working to prevent future errors represents a major change in the culture of healthcare—a shift from blame and punishment to analysis of the root causes of errors and the creation of strategies to improve.
-In other words, healthcare organizations need to create a culture of safety that views medical errors as opportunities to improve the system.
-Every person on the healthcare team has a role in making healthcare safer for patients and workers.
+Acknowledging that errors happen, learning from them, and working to prevent errors in the future are important goals and represent a major change in the culture of healthcare—a shift from blame and punishment to analysis of the root causes of errors and the creation of strategies to reduce the risk of errors.
+In other words, healthcare organizations must create a culture of safety that views medical errors as opportunities to improve the system.
+Every person on the healthcare team has a role in making healthcare safer for patients and workers (Rodziewicz et al., 2021).

 DEFINING MEDICAL ERRORS